md-redwan-hossain/ortho/README.md

 - Install the dependencies first: `pip3 install -r requirements.txt`

-- Then run YDM by this command: `python3 ortho.py`
+- Then run Ortho Dictionary by this command: `python3 ortho.py`

 - The very first run may take some time because the of the extraction process of the sqlite database.